HighviewPower/featurewiz_polars/README.md

 pip install git+https://github.com/AutoViML/featurewiz_polars.git
 ```

-<h3>Using featurewiz-polars</h3>
+<h3>Feeding data into featurewiz-polars</h3>

 To help you quickly get started with the `featurewiz-polars` library, I've provided example scripts like `fs_test.py`.
 These scripts demonstrate how to use the library in a concise manner.
-Additionally, the `fs_comparison_test.py` script allows you to compare the performance of `featurewiz-polars` against the original `featurewiz` library.
+Additionally, the `fs_comparison_test.py` script allows you to compare the performance of `featurewiz-polars` against the classic `featurewiz` library.
 For a more in-depth comparison, use `fs_mr_comparison_test.py` to benchmark `featurewiz-polars` against other competitive mRMR feature selection libraries.

-If you prefer working in a Jupyter Notebook, I can also provide a code snippet to illustrate the library's usage within that environment.
+If you prefer working in a Jupyter Notebook, here is a code snippet to illustrate how to load a file into `polars` library's dataframes for use with `featurewiz-polars`.

 <ul>